apache/cordova-docs/docs/en/edge/guide/cli/index.md

 This guide shows you how to create applications and deploy them to various native mobile platforms using the `cordova` command-line interface (CLI).
 This tool allows you to create new projects, build them on different platforms, and run on real devices or within emulators.
-The CLI is the main tool to use for the cross-platform workflow (See the Overview for a description of the various workflows.)
-However, you can also use the CLI to initialize project code, after which you use various platforms' SDKs and shell tools for continued development.
+The CLI is the main tool to use for the cross-platform workflow described in the Overview.
+Otherwise you can also use the CLI to initialize project code, then switch to various platforms' SDKs and shell tools for continued development.

 ## Prerequisites